-I1: How has the financial situation of your household changed over the last 12 months?

-I2: How do you expect the financial position of your household to change over the next 12 months?

-I3: How do you think the general economic situation in Croatia has changed over the past 12 months?

-I4: How do you expect the general economic situation in Croatia to develop over the next 12 months?

-I7: How do you expect the number of people unemployed in Croatia to change over the next 12 months?

-I8: In view of the general economic situation, do you think now is the right moment for people to make major purchases such as furniture, electrical/electronic devices, etc.?
+- 11: How has the financial situation of your household changed over the last 12 months? - I2: How do you expect the financial position of your household to change over the next 12 months? - I3: How do you think the general economic situation in Croatia has changed over the past 12 months? - I4: How do you expect the general economic situation in Croatia to develop over the next 12 months? - I8: In view of the general economic situation, do you think now is the right moment for people to make major purchases such as furniture, electrical/electronic devices, etc.? - I9: How do you expect the consumption of durable goods to change over the next 12 months, compared to the previous 12 months?

-I11: Over the next 12 months, how likely is it that you will save any money?